joaquinvanschoren/meta-learn.github.io/2019/index.md

 5. Can a paper be submitted to the workshop that is currently under review or will be under review at a conference during the review phase?

 	MetaLearn submissions are 4 pages, i.e., much shorter than standard conference submissions.
 But from our side it is perfectly fine to submit a condensed version of a parallel conference submission, if it also fine for the conference in question.
 Our workshop does not have archival proceedings, and therefore parallel submissions of extended versions to other conferences are acceptable.

+6. Are there any instructions for poster formatting or for the camera-ready?

+  - Posters should be A0, preferably on light paper.
+Poster can be hung up before the start of the workshop or during the breaks or poster sessions.
+  - The camera-ready version of your accepted paper should be limited to 4 pages, with up to 10 pages additional materials.

 ## Accepted Papers ##
 - **Deep Subspace Networks For Few-Shot Learning**.
  *Christian Simon, Piotr  Koniusz, Richard  Nock, Mehrtash  Harandi*